RHS Growing Guides

 Section 1 of 7

-Quinces are large pear-shaped, highly fragrant fruits, usually golden yellow in colour.
-They aren’t edible raw, but can be cooked to make aromatic quince jelly or a quince paste called membrillo, for serving with rich meats or cheese.
-You can also use quinces to make various sweet desserts.
+Easy to grow, hardy and generally trouble-free, quince trees are attractive and productive.
+They produce large, highly fragrant fruits, usually golden yellow in colour.
+These aren’t edible raw, but can be cooked to make aromatic quince jelly, desserts and a quince paste called membrillo.
 As these unusual fruits are rarely available in shops, the best way to enjoy their deliciously aromatic flavour is to grow your own.

 The Cydonia quince is sometimes confused with the Japanese quince or Chaenomeles, a thorny shrub grown for its spring blossom.
-Japanese quinces also produce aromatic fruits, but these are small and rounded, and although edible, are not worth eating.
+This also produces aromatic fruits, but they’re much smaller and, although edible, aren’t worth eating.
+There is also a Chinese quince (Pseudocydonia sinensis), which is less widely available but forms an attractive, compact tree with aromatic fruits that can be cooked in the same way as Cydonia quinces.

 Month by Month